 Welcome Back to Winter

 Snowbirds know the best thing about heading south for the season is forgetting all about the ice and snow.
-Without an early heat wave, however, you’ll likely experience a few flakes or bit of frost before Spring’s in full fling.
+Without an early heatwave, however, you’ll likely experience a few flakes or a bit of frost before spring is in full fling.
 Get reacquainted with the weatherman.
 Dress for the weather.
 Remember, melting ice and snow can quickly refreeze into dangerous conditions for drivers and pedestrians alike.
 If you do get hit with a late-Spring blizzard or polar vortex, follow these tips to remind you how to stay safe on the road when it’s really cold.

 Take it Easy